 A group of Bloomsburg University students are studying British literature and philosophy in London this summer.
 Among their experiences include seeing “The Taming of the Shrew” at The Globe, tour inside St. Paul’s Cathedral, visit William Shakespeare’s home where they saw a live performance of Hamlet, and traveling to several museums in London, including one where President David Soltz and his wife Robbie were visiting on vacation.

 The group joined the Soltzs on an audio tour on the history of world Civilization.

 In addition, several students are continuing work on their Undergraduate, Research, Scholarship and Creative Activity (URSCA) summer projects.
 Among the projects include a few focused on Virginia Woolf, as well as projects combining history, theory and literature and some on the changing definition of human life — specifically maternal and fetal life, and how these changes capture Foucault’s concept of body discipline and regulation.

 “In order to complete their research, these five students are working at the British Library every day they aren’t busy with class.”

 Let our Husky Abroad students convince you why this life experience is an opportunity that shouldn’t be missed.

-- Mexico — Follow Lydia Stebbins as she studies at the Universidad Veracruzana-Xalapa in Xalapa.
+- Mexico — Follow Lydia Stebbins as she studies abroad at the Universidad Veracruzana-Xalapa in Xalapa.

-- Costa Rica — Look back at Emily's time in Heredia.
+- Costa Rica — Look back at Emily's study abroad in Heredia.

-- England — Follow Hannah Richardson's experience at the University of St Mark and St John in Plymouth.
+- England — Follow Hannah Richardson's study abroad experience at the University of St Mark and St John in Plymouth.

-- Spain — Look back at Taylor Davis's summer in Granada.
+- Spain — Look back at Taylor Davis's study abroad summer in Granada.

 - Chile — Follow Kaitlin's study abroad in Valparaiso.